Fox Wars: Slavery and the Fox Wars

-Fox slavery in New France thus had a precarious symbolic power.
+Meskwaki slavery in New France thus had a precarious symbolic power.
 On the one hand, the exchange of slaves signaled the possible end of conflict, while, on the other hand, it also served as a motive for inciting more conflict.
-In an early French manuscript describing the history of Green Bay, it is suggested that to gain peace with the Fox, it is more beneficial for opposing groups to simply return Fox captives than to take up arms against the Fox.
+In an early French manuscript describing the history of Green Bay, it is suggested that to gain peace with the Meskwaki, it is more beneficial for opposing groups to simply return Meskwaki captives than to take up arms against the Meskwaki.
 "If this amnesty for slaves is not reached, and if the Fox do not maintain their promises for peace and "take up the hatchet anew, it will be necessary to reduce them by armed forces of both colonies acting in concert."
 Slaves were so commonly held that "every recorded complaint made by the Fox against the French and their native allies centered on the return of Fox captives, the most significant issue perpetuating the Fox Wars into subsequent decades."

-Yet, long after the conflicts, Fox slaves worked in domestic service, unskilled labour and fieldwork, among other tasks throughout New France.
-Despite the abolishment of slavery in New France in accordance with the 1709 ordinance, Fox slavery was widespread.
+Yet, long after the conflicts, Meskwaki slaves worked in domestic service, unskilled labour and fieldwork, among other tasks throughout New France.
+Despite the abolishment of slavery in New France in accordance with the 1709 ordinance, Meskwaki slavery was widespread.
 This pattern of slavery is evidence that intercultural experience in New France was sometimes vicious.

 Tensions and economic allies

-After the First Fox War, roughly 1,000 Fox slaves were taken by the coalition of Native groups who were fighting the Fox (namely the Illinois).
+After the First Fox War, roughly 1,000 Meskwaki slaves were taken by the coalition of Native groups who were fighting the Meskwaki (namely the Illini).
 In addition, some were taken and sold to the French in Detroit and in return, they received goods and credit.
 The impact of these slave holdings tied into the tensions surrounding the Second Fox War.
 This demonstrated a distinct lack of control by the French over the trade that they depended upon in the early years of New France.